-As part of the UTQAP, a review of the division and its programs is conducted by external experts from peer institutions.
+As part of the University of Toronto Quality Assurance Process (UTQAP) a review of the division and its programs is conducted by external experts from peer institutions.
 External reviewers are provided with: the self-study, previous reviews of the division, and any other relevant material.
 During the campus visit, external reviewers are given the opportunity to meet with students, staff, faculty and alumni.